DarshanJain-07/dark_web_scrapper/README.md

 # Start services with automatic security setup
 docker compose up -d

+# Wait for all services to initialize (30-60 seconds)
+# You may see some FORBIDDEN messages in logs - this is normal during setup

 # Verify all services are healthy
 docker compose ps
 ```